EOSIO/eosio-project-demux-example/README.md

 ./first_time_setup.sh
 ```

-Executing the above shell script verifies that docker and node.js are installed.
-It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain) and `mongo` docker image, removes any previous instances of these docker containers, and installs node packages for the frontend react app and backend node app.
+Executing the above shell script verifies that Docker and Node.js are installed.
+It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain) and the `mongo` docker image, removes any previous instances of these docker containers, and installs node packages for the frontend React app and backend Node app.

 ## Initialise and start blockchain and DApp

-After the initialisation, four terminal windows are required, both opened in the repository directory
+After the initialization, four terminal windows are required, all opened in the repository directory:

 - The **first terminal window** is for the **blockchain** process.
 - The **second terminal window** is for the **MongoDB** process.
-- The **third terminal window** is for the **frontend** react app.
+- The **third terminal window** is for the **frontend** React app.
-- The **fourth terminal window** is for the **backend** node app.
+- The **fourth terminal window** is for the **backend** Node app.

 **Running the blockchain**